TMLG5801/Realtime-3D-Player/README.md

   * **0** is **Realtime Mode**, offering the lowest latency.

 ### 3. OBS Virtual Camera Guide
 The `Camera` engine in this project supports OBS Virtual Camera.
-With this workflow, you can **put your browser/movie player in the background or on a secondary monitor (even fully occluded)**, and still render a perfect fullscreen 3D view on your main monitor.
+With this workflow, you can **put your browser/movie player in the background or on a secondary monitor**, and still render a 3D view on your main monitor.

 **OBS Setup Steps (One-time setup):**
 1. **Add Source**: Click `+` in the OBS "Sources" panel, select **Window Capture**, and choose your browser/player window.